 TOGETHER WE ARE CHANGING THE WORLD - JOIN US TODAY

-FROME INTERNATIONAL CLIMATE FILM FESTIVAL CIC 'TOGETHER WE ARE STRONGER
+FROME INTERNATIONAL CLIMATE FILM FESTIVAL CIC We will change the World

 Connecting, Sharing, Supporting and Inspiring Positive Change through Film, Music and Art